Race Ambassadors

 • Ambassador selection is based on an application explaining why they would be an important asset to the committee.

-• Race Ambassadors report to a committee chair and be expected to attend Ambassador committee meetings and KDF Race events.
+• Race Ambassadors report to a committee chair and are expected to attend Ambassador committee meetings and KDF Race events.

 The Perks

-• Complimentary registration into the 2023 Kentucky Derby Festival Marathon/miniMarathon based on referrals.
+• Complimentary registration into the 2025 Kentucky Derby Festival miniMarathon/Marathon based on referrals.

 • Official Race Ambassador merchandise.